spyroscvrs/FacialRecognition2/README.md

 ## Section 1 - Distance Metrics
 1) Data Preparation
-a) Using original unmodified images as feature vectors.
+- Using original unmodified images as feature vectors.
-b) Normalizing feature vectors to unit norm L2.
+- Normalizing feature vectors to unit norm L2.

 2) kNN retrieval is performed on features, using standard non-learned distance metrics.
 3) Histogram of pixel intensities are used as the feature representations and standard non-learned distance metrics are used to evaluate the performance.